-It happened: Your spouse had an affair.
-Life as you know it has changed.
+If your spouse had an affair, life as you know it has changed.
 You're probably wondering why this awful thing has happened to you.
 And now that a bomb has gone off in your marriage, you have to respond in some way.
 What will you say to convey your pain without making a bad situation worse?

 1. Don’t Make Accusations Before You Have Proof of Infidelity